n1k0/sfDoctrineEditableComponentPlugin/README.markdown

 ### About the author

-This plugin has been created and is currently maintened by Nicolas Perriault (nperriault at gmail dot com).
+This plugin has been created and is currently maintened by [Nicolas Perriault](http://github.com/n1k0).
+Feel free to contribute, I'll examine every patch, issue and pull request.